-Verizon says new Nexus 7 with LTE will be certified for use on its network 'shortly'Alex Wagner - Deputy Managing Editor, News Desk
+Verizon says new Nexus 7 with LTE will be certified for use on its network 'shortly'Alex Wagner - Editorial Director of News and Content

 Yesterday there was a bit of a hubbub surrounding Verizon and the LTE-enabled Nexus 7, as reports began popping up from users that were unable to activate their new tablet with Verizon service, even though Google has previously said that it would work on Verizon's LTE network.
 Verizon eventually explained that the new Nexus 7 had not yet been certified for use on its network, and today the big red carrier has expanded on that comment with a new statement.